 We now have wings that are beautifully-turned, pressed, and topstitched!
 Don't worry if there is still some flop to the wings - stitching on the appliqué will add firmness.

-We'll be back in three days with Part 4 of the Wings sew-along, allowing time to approach the tasks in Part 3 at a fairly leisurely pace.
+We'll be back soon with Part 4 of the Wings sew-along, allowing time to approach the tasks in Part 3 at a fairly leisurely pace.

 If you have any questions or comments, please leave a comment on this blog post or on the Twig + Tale Chat Facebook group.
 Also, please feel free to share photos of your wing progress on Facebook or Instagram (tag Instagram posts with #twigandtalewingssewalong).